App Details

 If Manual Focus is available on your selected lens, I recommend using it, particularly if you use a Shock Tube.
 Even if you haven’t noticed particular focus issues, locking the focus can improve video stability by preventing the lens from constantly hunting focus during a pass.

-Regardless of lens, I think you should be able to use the same setting for every line length from 15off to 41off.
+You can likely use the same setting for every line length from 15off to 41off:

-At 41off the skier is still 39 feet from the pylon, and at such long distances the "range of focus" on a single setting becomes very broad.
+At 41off the skier is still 34 feet from the pylon, and at such long distances the "range of focus" on a single setting becomes very broad.
 It's possible that a short-line skier would tick it just slightly closer and a longer-line skier just slightly farther, but maybe not even, and you certainly won't have to adjust in between every rope length.
-More testing and clarification to come.

-To set your ideal focus, get the skier sitting in the water at roughly full-rope length.
-Have the boat driver or passenger slide the focus slider back and forth until the skier is most in-focus.
-It may also help to zoom in a bunch onto the skier (much more than you would to actually record), so you can see clearly the variations in the focus on the skier.
-Once you have your setting, you can press to "Lock" the slider to avoid accidental adjustment, and zoom back out to an appropriate level.
+To set your ideal focus, have the skier sit in the water at roughly full-rope length.
+Zoom in more than normal so you can clearly see subtle variations in focus.
+Adjust the the focus slider back and forth until the skier is most in-focus.
+Press to "Lock" the slider to avoid accidental adjustment, and zoom back out to an appropriate level for recording.

 See below** for a couple current inconsistencies/bugs in isolated circumstances when it comes to Manual Focus.
 They will be fixed after more testing.